williamouyang/okta.github.io/_source/_docs/api/resources/oauth2.md

 #### Rotate Authorization Server Keys
 {:.api .api-operation}

-{% api_operation post /api/v1/authorizationServers/:authorizationServerId/credentials/lifecycle/keyRotate %} {% api_lifecycle beta %}
+{% api_operation post /api/v1/authorizationServers/:authorizationServerId/credentials/lifecycle/keyRotate %}

 Rotates the current keys for the Authorization Server.
 If you rotate keys, the `ACTIVE` key becomes the `EXPIRED` key, the `NEXT` key becomes the `ACTIVE` key, and the Authorization Server immediately issues tokens signed with the new active key.